fydp-2024-55/fydp-2024.55/browser-extension/README.md

 Run `yarn start` to start development server on [http://localhost:3000](http://localhost:3000).
 Any changes to the code will cause the webpage to automatically reload.

 ## Load extension
+Run `yarn build` to build and store the static files for the extension in the `build/` directory.
 Go to [chrome://extensions/](chrome://extensions/) and click "Load unpacked".
-Select the `/build/` directory to load the extension.
+Select the `build/` directory to load the extension.
 The extension does not automatically reload when code changes.

 ## Open extension
 Click extensions (puzzle icon) along the Chrome menu bar and click the "brownie" extension to open it.